vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 4.2 x $10^{12}$ Wh/8760 h≈ 480 MW average power.
 Dividing this by 2,080 MW (max capacity) gives a 23% capacity factor.
 As we saw in Fig. 7.5 (p.
 108) and Table 10.3 (p.
 170), hydroelectricity in the U.S. accounts for 2.7% of the nation's total energy consumption, corresponding to about 33 GW of production.
 Globally, hydroelectric production averaged 477 GW in 2017.
 By comparison, Table 10.2 (p.
 168)
-14: Fundamentally, motors and generators are nearly identical in concept and construc- tion.
+14: Fundamentally, motors and generators are nearly identical in concept and construction.
 1 m3
 1,000 kg
 Figure 11.3: One cubic meter of water has a mass of 1,000 kg.